 Houston Chronicle Reports Halliburton to Plead Guilty to Misdemeanor Destruction of Evidence in the Deepwater Horizon Case

-This is a wakeup call to all corporate legal departments.
-You need to give very specific instructions to everyone in the field about potential evidence.
+A Houston Chronicle story (which has been deleted) should be a wake-up call to all corporate legal departments.
+You must give specific instructions to everyone in the field about potential evidence.

 Now Halliburton is pleading guilty to a felony and they are certainly in more trouble than they would have been had those in the lab asked the legal department … “Do you think this should be turned over as well?”

 What policies do you have about evidence preservation?
 Are your investigators and supervisors well trained?
 What would your corporate lawyers do?
 Would they give clear instructions to investigators and supervisors?